-A series of studies was carried out in relation to a proposed development at Blackbridge, Milford Haven and at the former Gulf Oil Refinery at Waterston, Pembrokeshire.
+A series of studies were carried out in relation to a proposed development at Blackbridge, Milford Haven and at the former Gulf Oil Refinery at Waterston, Pembrokeshire.
 These included the preparation of a Cultural Heritage Impact Assessment and an ASIDOHL2 study (Assessments of the Significance of the Impact of the Development on the Historic Landscape).

 The ASIDOHL2 study was required to assess the impact of the proposed development on the Milford Haven Waterway Landscape of Outstanding Historic Interest (HLW (D) 3), which itself is subdivided into a number of separate Historic Landscape Character Areas (HLCA).
 These landscapes, and the character areas that comprise them, are unique to Wales and, in part, represent a recognition that historical significance can rest with specific areas as much as it does the sites and monuments that populate them.